 The rise of content curation

-Today’s content curation, however, puts more pressure on content curators in building relationship with audiences.
-The emergence of location-based technologies and social media sites allow real time tagging of location as well as the easy upload of videos.
+Today’s content curation, however, puts more pressure on content curators in building a relationship with audiences.
+The emergence of location-based technologies and social media sites allow real-time tagging of location as well as the easy upload of videos.
 These technologies are important in validating curation as an evolutionary form of journalism.

 The human factor

 Human curators, however, remain the vital source of intelligent curated content today.

 “Up until such time when we reverse engineer the human brain (that time will come, someday), there will be a place for human curators, just like there is a place for museum curators,” said founder and CEO of leading finance and business news app, Dom Einhorn in an exclusive interview.
 He also said that human curators have an edge over machines because they can discern better what users find useful.

 Technology is continually changing and shaping our future.
 Journalism is a vital source of information in our daily lives.
 Its dynamism eventually creates new mechanisms that allow space to reach a more diverse audience.